massif-press/lancer-data/README.md

   "source": string, // must be the same as the Manufacturer ID to sort correctly "name": string,
-  "mechtype": string[], // can be customized "specialty": boolean | IPrerequisite // see below "description": string, // v-html
+  "mechtype": string[], // can be customized "specialty": boolean | IPrerequisite, // see below "description": string, // v-html
   "mounts": MountType[],
   "stats": {